Road signs in the United Kingdom: Jersey

-In Jersey, roads signs and markings are regulated by the Traffic Signs (Jersey) Order 1968.
+In Jersey, road signs and markings are regulated by the Traffic Signs (Jersey) Order 1968.

 The standard bus stop road marking (Diagram 1025) is painted white on Jersey roads, and a unique smaller bus stop marking is found at most stops, which lacks the stop cage.

 By Article 18, the Minister for Infrastructure may cause a yellow line to be placed transverse across a minor road.
 This indicates a 'give way' rule, as normally indicated by double white dashed lines elsewhere.
 The standard give way triangle (Diagram 1023) is painted yellow, even at approaches to white give way lines at roundabouts.

 Parking signage is considerably different.
 Unloading bays (Diagram 1018J) allow loading and unloading of goods and are painted yellow with yellow upright signs.
 Otherwise parking signs indicate 'paycard' or 'Disc' limit restrictions.
 A single yellow line (Diagram 1017) indicates a 24-hour waiting restriction.

 At the end of all one-way roads, the marking 'NO ENTRY' is placed to ban entry for vehicles.

 The Z-bend sign (Diagram 514) is prescribed and still used.
 The end of a cycle track can be indicated by a blue cycle track sign with a red stripe.

 In Jersey, traffic signals follow the French pattern, omitting the red-amber phase.